xpavlic4/book-extracts/sports/golf/Michael Clarkson - Pressure Golf.md

 feelings before important shots shows you motivates

-constant selfciricism causes self-doubt
+constant self-criticism causes self-doubt

 ### Process
 * self-diagnose - identify a problem and name it
 * get rid of it
-* practice - empty yourselft of the destrucive attachement
+* practice - empty yourself of the destructive attachment

 give yourself a deferent name on the golf course